yaronf/I-D/STAR/draft-ietf-acme-star.md

 {: #figunauthgetstarcert title="Fetching a STAR certificate with unauthenticated GET"}

 The Server SHOULD include the "Cert-Not-Before" and "Cert-Not-After" HTTP header fields in the response.
 When they exist, they MUST be equal to the respective fields inside the end-entity certificate.
-Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}.
+Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}, protected with double-quotes to allow detecting and potentially recovering from situations where misbehaving intermediaries coalesce single value header fields (see Section 8.3.1 of {{RFC7231}}).
 Their purpose is to enable client implementations that do not parse the certificate.

 Following are further clarifications regarding usage of these header fields, as per {{RFC7231}} Sec.
 8.3.1.